 And workshop proposals must include:

-- Intended length and format of the workshop (minimum half-day; maximum one-and-a-half days); and
+- Intended length and format of the workshop (minimum half-day; maximum full-day); and

 - If the workshop is to have its own call for participation, a deadline and date for notification of acceptances, and a list of individuals who have agreed to be part of the workshop’s Program Committee.

 As with Multi Paper Panel proposals, those submitting proposals for pre-conference workshops and tutorials are advised to ensure that the constitution of the workshop reflects the constitution of the field and/or research topic that is being addressed and ADHO’s expressed commitment to diversity, or explicitly address problems in those areas.

 All proposals should include relevant citations to sources in the appropriate literatures.
 Citations are not included in the word count.
 Proposals should be submitted in English.